 ECG Technicians work in physician's offices, hospitals, clinics, and other healthcare facilities and organizations.
 ECG Technicians also work for insurance companies to provide data for health and life insurance policies.

 Similar to other growing healthcare professions, the demand for ECG Technicians is expected to grow.

 - How will Vol State's Electrocardiogram Technician program benefit you?

 - As a participant in the Rx-TN Grant, Vol State will offer you strong student support, including Digital Literacy training, critical skills workshop, and job search assistance.

 - Vol State is a Certified National Healthcareer Association (NHA) testing site, which means you will be able to take the ECG Certification exam on our campus.

-- Our ECG Technician class can be coupled with our Phlebotomy Technician Course and our Patient Care Technician Course to prepare you for NHA's Clinical Medical Assistant Certification Exam.
-Benefits to obtaining a Clinical Medical Assistant Certification may include: more job opportunities, increased pay scale, job security and increased subject matter expertise.
+- Our ECG Technician class is coupled with our Phlebotomy Technician Course and our Patient Care Technician Course to prepare you for NHA's Clinical Medical Assistant Certification Exam.

 - Course Cost: $550